Reasons to Opt for an MBA in Australia

 Work experience is also regarded as one of the most important criteria for admission to Australian business schools.
 Most business schools require work experience of 2-5 years for admission to their management courses.
 The work experience, of course, depends on the course one wants to pursue.

 Besides the work experience, many business schools in Australia accept GMAT score as a part of the admission process.
 However, GMAT scores are not always required for admission to MBA courses in Australian business schools.
-Though some schools accept GMAT score, it is always given a low weightage when compared to work experience.
+Even though some schools accept GMAT score, work experience is preferred over GMAT score in most cases.
 The average GMAT score for getting admission in an Australian university is 590.

-TOEFL is regaded as an English proficiency test for students from non-native English speaking countries.
+TOEFL is regarded as an English proficiency test for students from non-native English speaking countries.
 TOEFL is generally conducted more than 50 times a year at 4,500 test centers in 165 countries worldwide.

 Also, there are very few universities in Australia that require GMAT as they focus more on the practical (work) experience of the candidate.
 Australian universities look for candidates who have maintained a consistent record in their academics and also have got high scores in high school as well as the bachelors level program.
 Eligibility criteria usually vary from university to university.
 Universities in Australia can be classified into three main categories depending on their admission requirements:

 Category 1: These universities generally require students to have a good GMAT score, significant work experience, and IELTS score as a mandatory requirement.

 Category 2: These universities require MBA aspirants to either have a good GMAT score or work experience along with the IELTS score.